What did you do this past week?

 What will you do next week?

-What was your experience of vector, copy constructor, and copy assignment? (this question will vary, week to week)
+What was your experience of Collatz, the starter code, the makefile, its optimizations, and exceptions? (this question will vary, week to week)

 What made you happy this week?